 Boat pose looks like sitting.
 You lean back, lift your legs, and hold.
 That's it.
 So why is it one of the hardest yoga poses to hold for more than 10 seconds with good form?
 Because there's no way to cheat it.
 Your hip flexors either hold you up or they don't.
 Your spine either stays straight or it collapses.
 There's nowhere to hide.

-This guide covers the full progression from hands-behind-the-thighs beginner hold to the straight-leg V-shape that makes your entire core shake.
-Plus the common mistakes that wreck your lower back, and why tight hamstrings are probably the biggest thing standing between you and a clean boat pose.
+This guide covers the full progression from hands-behind-the-thighs beginner hold to the straight-leg V-shape that makes your entire core shake, plus the common mistakes that wreck your lower back, and why tight hamstrings are probably the biggest thing standing between you and a clean boat pose.

 How to Do Boat Pose (Step-by-Step)